RetroDECK/ES-DE/USERGUIDE-DEV.md

 The default media directory is `~/.emulationstation/downloaded_media/<system name>/<media type>`

+This directory can however be changed using the _Game media directory_ setting in the _Other settings_ menu so make sure to check this setting before attempting to follow the instructions below.
+If the setting is blank, then the default directory is in use.

 See the [Supported game systems](USERGUIDE-DEV.md#supported-game-systems) table at the bottom of this guide for a list of all system names.

 An example on Unix: